jimdoescode/jimdoescode.github.io/_posts/2021-08-03-unknown-named-parameter-routes.md

 After upgrading to PHP 8 on a server where I was running a [Slimframework V3](https://www.slimframework.com/docs/v3/) application I started receiving this mysterious error.

-The error was "Unknown named parameter $routes" occuring on line 39 of `Slim\Handlers\Strategines\RequestResponseArgs.php`.
+The error was "Unknown named parameter $routes" occuring on line 39 of `Slim\Handlers\Strategies\RequestResponseArgs.php`.
 Here's what that line looks like:
 ```php
 return call_user_func_array($callable, $routeArguments);
 ```